penafieljlm/inquisitor/README.md

 Note to self: normalizing the database was a bad idea.
 Go for a non-normalized format to make visualization faster.

 Another note to self: Cache the results of whois, ipwhois, Shodan, and Google.
 It's a pain having to test this thing when the daily quota for the APIs run out.

+Add new feature: `audit`.
+This quickly scans the assets that you have gathered for threats (e.g. vulnerable webserver versions, previously comprimised emails and social media accounts [use HaveIBeenPwned]).